mmontgomerytecsup/opensource_ia_model/README.md

 ## Mistral

-### There are two ways to create a custom model with Mistral
+### There are two ways to create a custom ia model with Mistral

 #### Form 1 : Fine tuning --> TO DO
 mistral/form_1/README.md